 6. The boat won’t go downwind

-Assuming rudder and electrics are good it’s likely that there is too much wind and your boat wants to head up.
-It is perfectly possible to have the boat trimmed so that it will beat (go into the wind) in strong winds but it won’t then come back to you.
+Assuming rudder and electrics are good, and that otherwise the boat is well set up, it’s likely that there is too much wind and your boat just wants to head up.
+It is perfectly possible to have the boat trimmed so that it will beat (go into the wind) in strong winds but it won’t then come back to you easily.
 Either use a smaller set of sails or don’t sail, it’s not worth losing the boat.

 The word ‘Mods’ refers to so called modifications, adjustments to improve boat function for example sealing the keel box or fixing the deck eyes with epoxy to strengthen them and better waterproof the boat.
 I haven’t done any mods yet, but there are some resource links below.
 I’m interested in doing the mods to better waterproof the hull and keel box, and in hindsight those as good and easy mods to do before assembling the boat